-1. AUTHORITY:
+1. AUTHORITY

-O Alberta Sustainable Resource Development (SRD)
+o Alberta Sustainable Resource Development (SRD)

-2. PURPOSE:
+2. PURPOSE

-O To provide standards for debris management in timber harvesting operations in compliance with the Forest and Prairie Protection Act (FPPA) and the Forests Act.
-Compliance will reduce the spread of Mountain Pine Beetle infestation and will also reduce the threat of wildfire to communities and other values within the Forest Protection Area (FPA).
+• To provide standards for debris management in timber harvesting operations in compliance with the Forest and Prairie Protection Act (FPPA) and the Forests Act.
+Compliance will reduce the threat of wildfire to communities and other values within the Forest Protection Area.

-3. Policy:
+3. POLICY

-- O The FPPA defines debris management standards for debris created from timber harvest operations.
-Timber and reforestation activities must comply with the FPPA and the Forests Act, and the standards will be enforced. - O The Debris Management Standards for Timber Harvest Operations Policy is effective April 1, 2007 and may be revised.
-In addition to the management of debris through disposal, this Policy also applies to debris retained for reforestation, wildlife habitat or other landscape management objectives.
+- o The FPPA defines debris management standards for debris produced from timber harvest operations.
+Timber and reforestation activities must comply with the FPPA and the Forests Act.
+The standards will be enforced. - The Debris Management Standards for Timber Harvest Operations policy is effective March 1, 2010 and may be revised.
+In addition to the management of debris through disposal, this policy also applies to debris retained for reforestation, wildlife habitat or other landscape management objectives.